 Distribution network operators' (DNOs) requirements and auctions

-- Piclo Flex is an online marketplace where distribution network operators (DNOs) publish their future flexibility requirements and conduct auctions for the services they need.
+- Piclo Flex is an online marketplace where distribution network operators (DNOs) publish their future flexibility requirements and conduct auctions.

-- The ENA created a single flexibility contract used by all DNOs (March 2021) - download below.
+- The ENA created a single flexibility contract used by all DNOs (March 2021) - download here

 - Electricity North West's flexibility services